UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ~~- (DEFERRED) Put "LOOTPLOT DEMO" text top right, ~~ ~~- so people (A) can tell what the game is if viewing screenshots, and (B) understand that its a demo version~~

+~~- DEMO LIMITATION: We should only let the player win 1 game.
+After they have won, dont let them play again.~~ ~~- (This works well, because the player is most likely to want to play more right after winning.)~~

 ==========================================
 ANY TASK ABOVE ^^^ THIS POINT IS COMPLETE
 ==========================================

-- DEMO LIMITATION: We should only let the player win 1 game.
-After they have won, dont let them play again.
-- (This works well, because the player is most likely to want to play more right after winning.)

 - Add Metta's/Ravi's BGMs to the game